MichalLytek/typegraphql-nestjs/README.md

 export default class AppModule {}
 ```

-### `TypeGraphQLFederationModule`
+### Apollo Federation

 `typegraphql-nestjs` has also support for [Apollo Federation](https://www.apollographql.com/docs/federation/).

-However, Apollo Federation requires building a federated GraphQL schema, hence you need to use the `TypeGraphQLFederationModule` module, designed specially for that case.
+However, Apollo Federation requires building a federated GraphQL schema, hence you need to adjust your code a bit.

-The usage is really similar to the basic `TypeGraphQLModule` - the only different is that `.forFeature()` method has an option to provide `referenceResolvers` object which is needed in some cases of Apollo Federation:
+The usage is really similar to the basic case - the only difference is that in `TypeGraphQLModule.forFeature()` method you can provide a `referenceResolvers` option object, which is needed in some cases of Apollo Federation:

 ```ts
 function resolveUserReference(